 Note: There may only be one departure time each day, not necessarily both.

-FREQUENTLY ASKED QUESTIONS ABOUT THE SANTA CLAUS EXPRESS LAPLAND TRAIN
+FREQUENTLY ASKED QUESTIONS ABOUT THE SANTA CLAUS EXPRESS FINLAND TRAIN

 What is the Helsinki to Rovaniemi distance?

 The distance between Helsinki and Rovaniemi via train is 705 km.

 It’s 852 kilometres from Helsinki to Rovaniemi by car.